 David did not pen his own success, he penned God’s.

 I am for leadership.
-I have many books and many favorite author’s.
-But I wonder, Do we make far too much of leadership and far too little of worship?
+I have books and favorite author’s.
+But the Church has made far too much of leadership and far too little of worship.
 Leadership books abound in the church world.
 Worship books are few.
 One telling reason for this is, leadership books tend to be people-centric, while worship books, the good ones, are God-centric.
+Telling, isn’t it…

 Worship of the One True God must eclipse everything else in our lives if we want to lead God’s people the way He wants us to lead.